cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

-For example, I conducted a search in [LISTA][listaUK] with the following query, which returned just three results in 2021 when I first ran the query and four results in August 2022 when I ran it again.
+For example, I conducted a search in [LISTA][listaUK] with the following query, which returned just three results in 2021 when I first ran the query, four results in August 2022, and four results again in August 2023.
 In fact, a new article wasn't published since the 2021 query.
 Rather, LISTA just added an addition item from 2015.

 ```
 (DE "ELECTRONIC information resources management")  AND  (DE "PUBLIC libraries")